Indriya: Relation to the Five Powers

 In SN 48.43, the Buddha declares that the five spiritual faculties are the Five Powers and vice versa.
 He uses the metaphor of a stream passing by a mid-stream island; the island creates two streams, but the streams can also be seen as one and the same.
 The Pali commentaries remark that these five qualities are "faculties" when used to control their spheres of influence, and are "powers" when unshakeable by opposing forces.

-5 material or 6 sensory faculties
+Five material or six sensory faculties

-In the Sutta Pitaka, six sensory faculties are referenced in a manner similar to the six sense bases.
+In the Sutta Pitaka, six sensory faculties are referenced in a manner similar to the six saḷāyatana ('centers of experience', 'six sense bases').
 These faculties consist of the five senses with the addition of "mind" or "thought" (manas).
+When distorted, they become saḷāyatana.